Azure/azure-sdk-for-net/sdk/communication/CONTRIBUTING.md

 To get started, open the file "sdk\communication\Azure.Communication.sln".
 Then, at the root directory, invoke `msbuild eng\mgmt.proj /p:scope=Communication`.

-Once the package has been buily, let's jump on how to run the tests to see that everything is in order.
+Once the package has been built, let's jump on how to run the tests to see that everything is in order.

 ## Testing